Petitions and joint letters

 What is a joint letter?

-To be considered by Council, a written joint letter must contain at a minimum the full name, residential or business address, the request of the petition on each page and signatures of five or more valid signatories.
+The joint letter must contain at a minimum, the full name, residential or business address and the request of the joint letter must be featured on each page.

 What are the guidelines for submitting a petition or joint letter?